celery/celery/docs/userguide/signals.rst

 beat_embedded_init
 ~~~~~~~~~~~~~~~~~~

-Dispatched in addition to the :signal:`beat_init` signal when celerybeat is
+Dispatched in addition to the :signal:`beat_init` signal when :program:`celery
-started as an embedded process.
+beat` is started as an embedded process.
 Sender is the
 :class:`celery.beat.Service` instance.

 Eventlet Signals